Aindrila Roy

 Interns

-Adi Anand is a 9th grader living in the Bay Area.
+Adi Anand is a 10th grader living in the Bay Area.
 He is an avid sports fan.
 In his free time, Adi likes to read.
-More by Adi Anand
+More by Adi Anand, IC-Youth Writer

-Kaashvi Mittal is a freshman at Saint Francis High School.
-Her interests include art, speech and debate, and writing.
-She especially enjoys writing about current events, social media, and mental health.
-More by Kaashvi Mittal
+Kaashvi Mittal is a sophomore at Saint Francis High School.
+Her interests include computer science, AI, and writing!ย More by Kaashvi Mittal, IC-Youth Writer

 Medha Sarkar